uit/uit/projects/mobile/2-api.md

 This week will be focused on consuming, modeling and planning an API (Application Programming Interface).
 You should spend most of your time this week on course material... codecademy, codeschool & the recently attained lynda.com accounts (Thanks again, [Patrick!](https://twitter.com/phankinson)).

-Also, Jeff Andersen has kindly donated his time to create a customized UIT REST API tutorial based on your feedback.
+Also, [Jeff Andersen](https://twitter.com/jeffandersen) has kindly donated his time to author a UIT customized, REST API tutorial based on your feedback of preferred learning methods.

 - [Explain](https://pragmaticstartup.wordpress.com/2014/01/15/explain-it-like-im-5-what-is-an-application-programming-interface-api/) API like I’m 5.